yoterel/STORM-Net/README.md

 The file [main.py](CapCalibrator/main.py) is the entry point of the application.
 Some common use cases are shown below:

-`python main.py --mode semi-auto`\
+`python main.py --mode gui`\
 `python main.py --mode auto --video path_to_video_file --template path_to_template_file`

-The mode "semi-auto" indicates to the application that the user wants to use the GUI and supervise the process of annotation and calibration and to correct it if needed.
+The mode "gui" indicates to the application that the user wants to use the GUI and supervise the process of annotation and calibration and to correct it if needed.
 This is recommended when possible.
 Note the GUI contains other useful functions such as viewing a template model and finetunning the neural networks.

 The mode "auto" indicates to the application that the user wants it to automatically annotate the video without any supervision.
 This is recommended for live sessions and when the system was oberved to perform well with a certain template model.
 Note that using this mode the application requires two additional paramters which are the path to the raw video file and to a template model file.